Evaluating Intel A380 QSV Encoding

 And the final chord – a comparison with H.264 RK3588 (don’t blame them, there’s no b-frames), sorry…

-What’s left out the box – is a comparison to software AV1 codecs like SVT-AV1 and libaom.
-As well as a comparison of encoding speed and power consumption.
+What’s left out the box – is a comparison of encoding speed and power consumption.
 I hope to add it soon…